Valparaiso visits Martinelli and Northwestern - WTOP News

 Evanston, Illinois; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: Northwestern faces Valparaiso after Nick Martinelli scored 22 points in Northwestern’s 93-53 victory against the Jackson State Tigers.
+BOTTOM LINE: Northwestern hosts Valparaiso after Nick Martinelli scored 22 points in Northwestern’s 93-53 victory against the Jackson State Tigers.

-The Wildcats have gone 4-1 at home.
-Northwestern ranks fifth in the Big Ten with 18.6 assists per game led by Jayden Reid averaging 5.5.
+The Wildcats have gone 4-1 in home games.
+Northwestern scores 82.3 points while outscoring opponents by 11.2 points per game.

 The Beacons are 1-2 on the road.
-Valparaiso ranks second in the MVC with 11.7 offensive rebounds per game led by Shon Tupuola averaging 3.1.
+Valparaiso is second in the MVC with 11.7 offensive rebounds per game led by Shon Tupuola averaging 3.1.

 Northwestern makes 50.0% of its shots from the field this season, which is 10.2 percentage points higher than Valparaiso has allowed to its opponents (39.8%).
-Valparaiso has shot at a 41.0% clip from the field this season, 0.7 percentage points higher than the 40.3% shooting opponents of Northwestern have averaged.
+Valparaiso averages 7.5 made 3-pointers per game this season, 0.6 more makes per game than Northwestern gives up.

-TOP PERFORMERS: Martinelli is scoring 21.2 points per game and averaging 6.7 rebounds for the Wildcats.
-Max Green is averaging 1.1 made 3-pointers.
+TOP PERFORMERS: Martinelli is scoring 21.2 points per game with 6.7 rebounds and 1.7 assists for the Wildcats.
+Arrinten Page is averaging 15.1 points and 7.1 rebounds while shooting 60.4%.

 Rakim Chaney is averaging 11.9 points, 3.2 assists and 1.7 steals for the Beacons.
-JT Pettigrew is averaging 10.3 points.
+JT Pettigrew is averaging 10.3 points and 5.6 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.